Akinmyde/smart-budget-assistant/README.md

    - Load and display the mock transaction list from `data/transactions.json`
    - Group transactions by `category`
    - Show total spending per category and total spent overall
-   - [optional] Use a **virtualized list** (e.g. `FlatList`) for performance if the dataset is large

 2. **Budget Input**

    - Allow users to input a monthly budget per category
-   - [optional] Show a visual indication (e.g., progress bar, color) of spending vs budget

 3. **(Optional) AI Prompt**
    - Add a simple text input where user can ask e.g. _"How can I save money next month?"_
    - Show a mock reply (hardcoded or GPT-like)

----

-## 🧪 What We’re Looking For

-- Clean structure (components, state, screens, etc.)
-- Clear code and reasonable UI
-- Thoughtful trade-offs, even if incomplete
-- [Optional] Use of **virtualized rendering** for large lists
-- Bonus: typed code, state management patterns, or extra polish

----

-## ⏱ Timebox

-**Please don’t spend more than ~3 hours.**
-It’s okay to leave comments or incomplete sections if needed.

----

-## Notes for Candidate

-You are free to remove or modify any pre-existing code in `App.tsx` to suit your implementation.
-Feel free to restructure components, screens, or navigation as needed to complete the assignment.

 ## 🚀 Getting Started